Code of Ethics & Conduct

 Coaches who become aware of a conflict between their obligation to

-their performers and their obligation to their NGB (or other organisations
+their performers and their commitment to their NGB (or other organisations

-employing them), must make explicit to ail parties concerned the nature of the
+employing them) must make eplicit to all parties concerned the nature of the

 Coaches should expect a similar level of reciprocal commitment